garykac/shinjuku/design-notes/08-money.md

 Unfortunately, just drawing 5 cards doesn't have any meaningful growth over the course of the game.
 Drawing 5 cards at the start of the game feels just like drawing 5 cards at the end.
 In this respect, drawing cards is a poor replacement for earning money.

-How can this money growth be recreated with the card draws?
+How can this "money growth" be recreated with the card draws?

-A straightforward way would be to treat cards as if they were "money", so in the early game you would have few cards, and you would gain more cards as the game progressed.
+A straightforward way would be to treat cards simply as if they were "money", so in the early game you would have few cards, and you would gain more cards as the game progressed.
 But this would make the early game painful (too few cards to do anything interesting) and the end game would be unwieldy (too many cards to manage).

 It would be nice if drawing 5 cards in the late game was simply worth more than drawing 5 cards in the early game.
 Fortunately, this can be accomplished by making the value of the cards dependent on something else that grows during the game – something that the player builds.
 In **Shinjuku**, this would be the network of stores (and track) on the map.